Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Exercise and Rest Matter

-Moderate exercise helps regulate immune function β€” both too much and too little exercise can be problematic.
-Quality sleep and rest periods are when immune regulation and cellular repair happen most efficiently.
-Chronic sleep disruption or constant stress without adequate recovery leads to immune dysregulation.
+Moderate exercise helps regulate immune function — both too much and too little activity can be problematic.
+Daily movement keeps circulation, digestion, and lymphatic flow in balance, all of which support a healthy immune system.
+Quality sleep and rest periods are equally important, as this is when immune regulation and cellular repair happen most efficiently.
+Chronic sleep disruption or constant stress without adequate recovery can lead to immune dysregulation and heightened reactivity.

 Chronic Infections Keep the System Activated

 Yeast overgrowth (Malassezia), recurring ear infections, low-grade bacterial infections, or parasites keep the immune system in constant activation mode.
-These must be addressed as part of immune rebalancing β€” otherwise, the body never gets a chance to reset.
+These must be addressed as part of immune rebalancing; otherwise, the body never gets a chance to reset.

 The Steroid Trap